gtrdp/masters-thesis-guntur/LogBook/README.md

 		- `social density objective`
 	- creating summary table
 	- `[MAC Randomization]` Chekc whether the randomized MAC address is locally administered address: https://en.wikipedia.org/wiki/MAC_address
+	- Example of dedidated WiFi scanning device:
+		- CrossCompass by Acyclia

 - **Fri Aug 26 10:30:00 CEST 2016**
 	- Literature Review Presentation.
 	- Questions:
-		- Prof. Aiello is going to have a sabbatical leave in January, is that going to be a problem?
+		- Prof. Aiello is going to have a sabbatical leave starting in January, is that going to be a problem?
+		- Do
 		- When is the starting date of this thesis?
 		- Who is going to be the first and second supervisor?
+		- Wifi Probes have an issue, it can detect people through the wall, while people can't.
+		- Smartphone can not scan for probe request, unless it is rooted or jailbreaked, which is rather illegal.
+	- Meeting with Prof Aiello, Prof Kas, and Niels.
+	- Next step !!!:
+		- Experimental Setup.
+		- Make sure that chapter 2 is finished by the next meeting.
+		- Read more literatures about
+			- MAC address randomization
+			- Sensing MAC address using probe request
+			- Ambient noise library
+	- Please plan the work for the next week.

 September #5
 --------------------------------